-2. While the documentation identifies the required components of the clinical experiences, it is not clear how the courses address and ensure the experiences.
+While the documentation identifies the required components of the clinical experiences, it is not clear how the courses address and ensure the experiences.

 The EPP collaborates with P-12 partners in designing clinical experiences to prepare candidates for positive impact on P-12 learning.
-Clinical experiences are explicitly designed for candidates to achieve experience in assisting P-12 partners within diverse settings while achieving a minimum amount of 200 clinical hours prior to Student Teaching if in the traditional path.
+Clinical experiences are explicitly designed for candidates to achieve experience in assisting P-12 partners within diverse settings while achieving a minimum amount of 200 clinical hours prior to Student Teaching.
 EPPs evaluate candidate performance and learning through multiple performance based assessments at key points throughout their program.
-EPP CAP 5-7 documents are completed by the candidate at admission, midway through the program, prior to Student Teaching and upon completion of Student Teaching if the candidate is in the traditional route.
+EPP CAP Documents are completed by the candidate prior to admission, at admission, prior to Student Teaching and upon completion of Student Teaching.
 Candidates use technology to compile these assessed portfolios to demonstrate evidence of developed knowledge, skills, and dispositional performance.